turingschool/career-development-curriculum-site/module_two/mod2_week2.md

 ### Example #1: Networking through social media

 If you feel energized by engaging in social networking over Twitter or LinkedIn, here are some tips to maximize the impact of the interactions:
 * Build a robust profile to allow others to get to know you.
-Note: you’ll learn more about this next week, but here are some [resources for personal branding](https://careerdev.turing.edu/resources/branding_resources).
+Note: here are some [resources for personal branding](https://careerdev.turing.edu/resources/branding_resources).
 * Seek out people who share your interests.
 Interested in artificial intelligence?
 Block chain?
 Diversity, equity, and inclusion in tech?
 Find your people.
 Check out hashtags, influential people or companies in your field, and other current conversation threads to join in.
 * Don’t leave one-off comments or “likes.”
 Take time to engage in conversation, listen to others, share helpful resources – just like you would in any conversation.